 In the fall and winter of 2023, I experienced two miscarriages.
 I felt ill-prepared for how these would affect me both emotionally and physically.
 Emotionally I felt confused, crushed, isolated, and ashamed of my own body.
 Physically, I felt depleted and unmotivated to care for myself.
 It also felt like the world was ill-prepared to offer the kind of support I would have benefited from.

-This focus is born out of what I felt missing at those times — some sort of quiet way to feel deeply held, guidance and encouragement for replenishing myself, and a chance to meet with a group of others going through a similar experience.
+This focus is born out of what I felt missing at those times — guidance and encouragement for replenishing myself, some sort of quiet way to feel deeply held, and a chance to meet with a group of others going through a similar experience.
 Then I realized there was something I might be able to do.
 I began to feel extremely pulled to bring the tools that I have to the table and offer them to whoever is seeking these kinds of supports.

 More than anything, I want to show others that they are not alone, and that there is light at the end of the tunnel — and many hands more than willing to grab theirs and carry them safely to land.